Welcome to our guide to the Hoya Rosita all you need to know about care and propagation, including light, water, soil, temperature and humidity needs…

 Bright, indirect light assists it in flowering and maturing early.
 Since it is an epiphyte, it is used to growing under tree shade.
 Placing it under scorching sunlight increases the risk of leaves burning, so keep it away from direct afternoon sunlight.

-The semi-succulent nature of the plant demands moist soil without overwatering.
-Allowing the soil to dry in between waterings ensures you do not overwater it and cause root rot.
 Reduce the watering intensity during the winters and always check the soil condition before watering.

 It does not need a lot of fertilizer to show results.
 Applying fertilizer once a month during the growing season of spring and summer greatly boosts the growth.